Application Process and Considerations

 Through Baruch College Housing Services, only full-time, enrolled students are eligible for housing.
 Non-Baruch students are not eligible for housing through our program.

 All students interested in housing must fill out the Baruch Housing application form.

-With limited space available, housing requests will be accommodated via a lottery system.
-Students must already be admitted to Baruch College, and then they must submit a $300 security deposit, along with the housing application, to be entered into the housing lottery.
+Students must already be admitted to Baruch College, and then they must submit a $300 security deposit along with the housing application to be considered.
 Deposits will be returned to students who do not receive a room placement.

 If you receive and accept a Residence Hall placement, the deposit will be returned at the end of the housing term if there are no damages to your room.
 However, the deposit is nonrefundable if you decline a housing offer, withdraw your application at any time, miss the deadline to submit your housing documentation, or cancel your housing.